Hi All. Firstly very nice to meet you all, and thankyou for allowing me to be a part of this very special group.

 Sorry for the bumpy journey of Hep b you have walked.

 I am happy for the peace of soul that you have gotten to after a well fought struggle.
-After the acceptance you now have you will have easy time with medications opening yourself with sincerity of :heart: for helping discussion with your doctor.
+After the acceptance you now have you will have easy time with medications opening yourself with sincerity of for helping discussion with your doctor.

 With that said @Alpap I welcome you in our community where we share our warmth.